zenstackhq/zenstack-docs/docs/home/_step1.md

 model User {
     id String @id
     email String
+    // field is hashed on save and omitted when the entity is returned by query password String @password @omit
     posts Post[]

-    // everybody can signup
+    // policy: everybody can signup
     @@allow('create', true)

-    // allow full CRUD by self
+    // policy: allow full CRUD by self
     @@allow('all', auth() == this)
 }